 Two separate provisions in the Florida Administrative Code outline a licensee’s requirements for records retention.
-They are Rule 61G15-22.008, Record Keeping, which defines the retention of continuing education documentation and Rule 61G15-30.009, Retention of Engineering Documents.
+They are Rule 61G15-22.006(3), Demonstrating Compliance; Audits; Investigations, which defines the retention of continuing education documentation, and Rule 61G15-30.009, Retention of Engineering Documents.

 While CE reporting to the Board is no longer necessary, all CE providers are required to provide completion and attendance certificates to course participants/licensees, and accurately maintain those records for a period of four years.
 In the event a licensee is selected during the CE audit process, the licensee must provide the appropriate certificate to the FBPE.
 Please refer to Rule 61G15-22.012, F.A.C., Obligations of Continuing Education Providers.
 Failure to comply with this rule may result in a loss of the provider license and the ability to provide continuing education courses to Florida engineers.